Chambers Social Responsibility

 Environment and sustainability

-We would like to minimise our environmental impact, and are working to encourage greater recycling within Chambers, and reduction of paper usage.
+We are members of the Bar Sustainability Network.
+We would like to minimise our environmental impact.
+We are working to encourage greater recycling within Chambers, and reduction of paper use.
 The introduction of more sustainable working practices is one of our aims for the next 12-24 months.